 Excessive fullness in the lower face results in a round or square-shaped face rather than the defined V-shape contour and typically it’s not possible to eradicate buccal fat through diet and exercise alone.

-Buccal fat removal is a relatively simple and straightforward procedure that can produce a significant improvement to confidence and self-esteem.
+Buccal fat removal, also known as cheek reduction or face fat removal surgery, is a relatively simple and straightforward procedure that can produce a significant improvement to confidence and self-esteem.

 FAQs for Buccal Fat Removal